awsdocs/amazon-ec2-user-guide-windows/doc_source/send_logs_to_cwl_gs.md

 If you plan to use a local configuration file with local credentials, then you can skip this task\.

 An IAM role for instance credentials is required when you use Systems Manager Run Command or State Manager and optional when you use a local configuration file\.
 This role enables Systems Manager to perform actions on the instance\.
 You can optionally create a unique IAM user account for configuring and running Systems Manager\.
-For more information, see [Configuring Access to Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [Create Non\-Admin IAM Users and Groups for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-iam-user.html) in the *AWS Systems Manager User Guide*\.
 For information about how to attach an IAM role to an existing instance, see [Attaching an IAM Role to an Instance](iam-roles-for-amazon-ec2.md#attach-iam-role)\.

 ## Verify Systems Manager Prerequisites<a name="send_logs_cwl_syspre"></a>

 If you plan to use a local configuration file, then you can skip this task\.

 Before you use either Systems Manager Run Command or State Manager to configure integration with CloudWatch, verify that your instances meet the minimum requirements\.
-For more information, see [Systems Manager Prerequisites](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [Setting Up AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) in the *AWS Systems Manager User Guide*\.

 ## Verify Internet Access<a name="send_logs_cwl_internet"></a>